cgeneske/CyberArkEPMLCDLifecycle/README.md

 ![Example Variables](images/variablesexample.PNG)

 ## Example Outputs and Result

+Four (4) on-boarding candidates and one (1) off-boarding candidate were identified.
+This was determined in the following way:

 - Three (3) EPM Computers [Windows Platform] were found across three (3) EPM Sets; hostnames of `CLIENT02`, `DBSVR` and `WINTGT`
 - All EPM Computers were DNS suffix appended to FQDN `CLIENT02.cybr.com`, `DBSVR.cybr.com`, and `WINTGT.cybr.com`